Voulu-2k6/blitzType/README.txt

 *This project relies on browser cookies to store user data.

 Features:
-    -Working typing test that records stats like wpm, accuracy, and keys that may pose a problem.
-    -Endless mode: generates a new line of test each time the final 'enter' key is hit -Settings to choose which punctuation/special characters to use
+    -Working typing test that records stats like wpm, accuracy -Endless mode: generates a new line of test each time the final 'enter' key is hit -Settings to choose which punctuation/special characters to use